Sprocket-Security/gigaproxy/README.md

 <h3 align="center">The Giga Proxy</h3>

 ## Why?
-[fireprox]() is great but has one major downside.
+fireprox is great but has one major downside.
 You can only target a single host at a time.

 Gigaproxy solves this.
-For more details on how it works, check out the blog post **COMING SOON**.
+Check out the blog post **COMING SOON** for more details on how it works.

 ## Getting Started